U of CO Anschutz Medical Campus/ARTS Peer I Motivation House

 U of CO Anschutz Medical Campus/ARTS Peer I Motivation House - Denver, CO

-U Of Co Anschutz Medical Campus/arts Peer I Motivation House is a substance and mental health treatment facility located at 3702-3712 West Princeton Circle in the 80236 zip code in Denver, CO.
+U Of Co Anschutz Medical Campus/arts Peer I Motivation House is an addiction and mental health treatment facility located at 3702-3712 West Princeton Circle in the 80236 zip code in Denver, CO.
 It is operated by the State government.
-U Of Co Anschutz Medical Campus/arts Peer I Motivation House provides administers naltrexone.
-Some of the treatment approaches used by U Of Co Anschutz Medical Campus/arts Peer I Motivation House include motivational incentives, CBT and counseling for substance abuse.
-U Of Co Anschutz Medical Campus/arts Peer I Motivation House provides long term rehab and one year inpatient rehab.
-It also provides inpatient treatment for drug/alcohol addiction and mental health diagnosis and residential substance use treatment.
+U Of Co Anschutz Medical Campus/arts Peer I Motivation House provides naltrexone administration.
+Some of the treatment approaches used by U Of Co Anschutz Medical Campus/arts Peer I Motivation House include counseling for substance abuse, motivational incentives and relapse prevention treatment.
+U Of Co Anschutz Medical Campus/arts Peer I Motivation House provides long-term rehab and 90 day inpatient rehab.
+It also provides inpatient treatment for co-occurring mental health and substance use disorders and residential treatment for substance abuse.

 Address: 3702-3712 West Princeton Circle, Denver, CO 80236